markthethomas/find-iphone-7/README.md

 # find-iphone-7 🕵🏻📱➆

 simple CLI to check for available iphone 7's near you.
-Built bc I didn't want to have to keep checking the site to see when there'd be an iphone 7 available in my area.
+Built because I didn't want to have to keep checking the site to see when there'd be an iphone 7 (plus) available in my area.

 install: